coatl/sequence/README.txt

 Sequences always fall into one of two broad categories: string-like and array- like.
-String-like cursors contain only character data, whereas Array-like cursors contain objects.
+String-like sequences contain only character data, whereas Array-like sequences contain objects.